boisgera/leap/UncLean.md

 In this context, you chain a single `IO` action...

-The real pickle comes if you want to chain two actions and have the second action depend on the result of of the first.
+The real pickle comes if you want to chain two actions and have the second one depend on the result of the first.
-For example, that's the situation if we want the information message to display the value of the rolled die instead (with the die emoji for context).
+For example, that's the situation if we want our information message to display the value of the rolled die instead.
 If we had a `Nat` value `die`, we could use the formatted string construct of Lean

 ```lean